IanCWells/PyTorch-Learning/README.md

 # PyTorch-Learning
-This is a repo for some pyTorch learning.
+This is a repo for pyTorch learning.
+The idea is to break down and have references to look back upon for building common ML models :)

-Contains lots of helpful references for pyTorch fundamentals.
+Contains lots of helpful references for pyTorch fundamentals, display, and models.

 Check out NN from scratch if you want to understand gradient descent and backpropagation better.